danielcbit/apcctrl/doc/manual/manual.rst

 -  Ensure that you have no other programs that are using the serial port.
-One user reported that he had problems because the serial port mouse (gpm) was using the same port as apcupsd.
+One user reported that he had problems because the serial port mouse (gpm) was using the same port as apcctrl.
 This causes intermittent seemingly random problems.

 -  Try connecting your UPS to another machine.
 If it works, then